johkn/tesvor-x500-esphome-vacuum/README.md

 Functions:

--Smart cleaning
--Spot cleaning
--Stop
--Back to station
--Forward, backward, left and right
+Smart cleaning, Spot cleaning, Stop, Back to station, Forward, backward, left and right

 Status:

--Idle
--Cleaning
--Charging
--Docked
+Idle, Cleaning, Charging, Docked

 To-do list:

--Battery indicator
--Cleaned area
--Map (a map of the cleaned area was displayed in the cloud app)
+Battery indicator, Cleaned area, Map (a map of the cleaned area was displayed in the cloud app)

 vacuum.yaml extension for configration.ymal so that the X500 is recognized as a vacuum robot: